Beyond real blow-up: Masuda detours and complex holonomy: Example: Polynomial Hamiltonians, and the pendulum

 Here we have successively used \eqref{tt2}, \eqref{ODEvwp}, and expansion \eqref{vth} with $w=\theta^{m-1}$.
 Re-inspection shows the validity for either parity of $m$.
 This proves expansion \eqref{dtdw} and completes claim (iii).

-Claim (iv) follows from the expansions of (iii).
+Claim (iv) follows from expansion (iii).
 The omitted terms of higher order in $\theta$ are borrowed from locally analytic expansions \eqref{dtdw} and \eqref{vth}.
-By Cauchy's theorem, the curves $(t,v,w)=(t,v,w)(\theta)$ defined by \eqref{loopH} form a closed blow-up loop.
+By Cauchy's theorem, the curves $(t,v,w)=(t,v,w)(\theta)$ defined by \eqref{loopH} form a closed minimal blow-up loop.
 This proves claim (iv).